 Dhataki is the backbone herb of almost all Asava and Arishta preparations.
-(Alcoholic liquid Ayurvedic medicines).
-It is used as ingredient in many products for its medicinal values.
+(Alcoholic liquid Ayurveda medicines).
+It is used as an ingredient in many products for its medicinal values.
 At the same time, it is also used as a fermenting agent in Asava and Arishta (such as Dashamoolarishta).

 Botanical name: Woodfordia fruiticosa Kurz / Woodfordia floribunda.